Optimizing boilers efficiency is important to minimize fuel consumption and unwanted excess to the environment

 The combustion efficiency increases with increased excess air - until the heat loss in the excess air is larger than the heat provided by more efficient combustion.

-Excess air to achieve highest possible efficiency for some common fuels:
+Typical excess air to achieve the highest possible efficiency for some common fuels:

 - 5 - 10% for natural gas

 - 5 - 20% for fuel oil